IATA-Cargo/ONE-Record/working_draft/API/docs/logistics-events.md

 | **401** | Not authenticated        | Error            |
 | **403** | Not authorized to retrieve the Logistics Object                  | Error            |
 | **404** | Logistics Object or Logistics Event not found                   | Error            |

+## Security

+To engage with the "Get a Logistics Event" endpoint, a client needs proper authentication and authorization to access the designated resource.
+If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.
+Conversely, for requests without proper authorization, a `403 "Not Authorized"` response should be provided.

+It's crucial to emphasize that the authorization for logistics events can differ from that of the logistics objects they are associated with.
+A client might possess access to a logistics event while not having authorization for the corresponding logistics object.

 ## Example B1